-Academic Degree Program Required competencies Measurement Tools Bachelor of Science in Computer Science - Minimum Score of 700 in the Emirates Standardized Test - EmSAT Achievement in the relevant subject (for Bachelor of Science in Information Technology Management MathematicsPhysics Mathematics, a score of 520 in SAT is also accepted).
-Or Minimum score of 80 in the relevant subject in the senior school year (grade 12) in the UAE General Secondary School Certificate or its equivalent.
+Academic Degree Program Required competencies Measurement Tools Bachelor of Science in Computer Science - Mathematics - Physics Minimum Score of 700 in the Emirates Standardiz Test - EmSAT Achievement in the relevant subjection (for Mathematics, a score of 520 in SAT is all accepted).
+Or Minimum score of 80 in the relevant subject in the score of the s Bachelor of Science in Information Technology Management senior school year (grade 12) in the UAE General Secondary School Certificate or its equivalent.
 Or Minimum Score of 80 in the AUE admission placement test.
 Bachelor of Business Administration - Mathematics Minimum Score of 600 in the Emirates Standardized Test - EmSAT Achievement in Mathematics, or a score of 485 in SAT Mathematics.
 Or Minimum score of 70 in the relevant subject in the senior school year (grade 12) in the UAE General Secondary School Certificate or its equivalent.
 Or Minimum Score of 70 in the AUE admission placement test.
-Bachelor of Law - Mathematics - Minimum Score of 600 in the Emirates Standardized Test - EmSAT Achievement in Mathematics, or a score of 485 in SAT Mathematics Or Minimum score of 70 in Mathematics in the senior school year (grade 12) in the UAE General Secondary School Certificate or its equivalent Or Minimum Score of 70 in the AUE Mathematics admission placement test.
+Bachelor of Law - Mathematics Minimum Score of 600 in the Emirates Standardized Test - EmSAT Achievement in Mathematics, or a score of 485 in SAT Mathematics.
+Or Minimum score of 70 in Mathematics in the senior school year (grade 12) in the UAE General Secondary School Certificate or its equivalent.
+Or Minimum Score of 70 in the AUE Mathematics admission placement test.